robotology/gazebo-yarp-plugins/README.md

 # Setup OS

-Ubuntu 13.04 system with gazebo 1.9 and Ros hydro
+Ubuntu 13.04 system with gazebo 1.9

 Get coman sdf from the URDF sources
 ------------------------
+To get the coman sdf file from URDF, you need ROS Hydro.

 Clone the repository iit-coman-ros-pkg